-Called the Tecnomar for Lamborghini 63, it will be the first boat to wear the famous ’fighting bull’ logo.
-Hull No 1 is already under construction and on track to launch at the group’s Tecnomar yard in Marina di Carrara last month and delivered to its owner earlier this week.
+Called the Tecnomar for Lamborghini 63, it is the first boat to wear the famous ’fighting bull’ logo.
+Hull No 1 was launched at the group’s Tecnomar yard in Marina di Carrara last month and delivered to its owner earlier this week.

-The styling is said to take its inspiration from the 220mph Lamborghini Siàn FKP 37, the limited edition hybrid supercar that combines a petrol V12 engine with an F1 super-capacitor to boost its power and range.
+The styling takes its inspiration from the 220mph Lamborghini Siàn FKP 37, the limited edition hybrid supercar that combines a petrol V12 engine with an F1 super-capacitor to boost its power and range.

 The car references are evident in the Lamborghini 63’s sweeping roof line, the glazing in the hull and the sweet nose-covers that conceal the anchor system.

 The automotive theme continues inside the Lamborghini 63, with helm seats that look like they could have been plucked straight from a supercar and a start/stop button integrated into the bridge console.
 Even the 63ft length is a tribute to the supercar builder’s foundation in 1963.

-Despite Lamborghini’s previous history of supplying marinised versions of its legendary 6.0-litre V12 engines to offshore powerboat racing teams during the 1980s and 1990s, the Tecnomar for Lamborghini 63’s power will come from two of MAN’s latest twin 2,000hp V12 diesels.
+Despite Lamborghini’s previous history of supplying marinised versions of its legendary 6.0-litre V12 engines to offshore powerboat racing teams during the 1980s and 1990s, the Tecnomar for Lamborghini 63’s power comes from two of MAN’s latest twin 2,000hp V12 diesels.

 Linked to surface-drives to reduce drag at planing speeds, they should deliver a top whack of around 60 knots and an appropriately ostentatious rooster-tail to match those killer looks.
 This makes the Lamborghini boat the fastest vessel in the Tecnomar fleet.